Andy Ibáñez Player Props: Tigers vs. Padres

 Andy Ibáñez At The Plate

-- He has gone deep in 9.5% of his games this season, and 2.8% of his plate appearances.
+- He has gone deep in 9.4% of his games this year, and 2.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.